cuongkane/blog/public/posts/2023/07/django_ninja.md

 # 1. Overview

-Recently, buidling Rest API application is a common task in internet industry.
+Recently, buidling Rest API application is a common task in software industry.

 There are many frameworks and libraries support implementation these applications.